ecobee/security-actions/README.md

 ## ecoScan
 This GitHub action provides the tools necessary to scan their codebase for static code vulnerabilities and weaknesses as part of a GitHub Actions workflow during a pull request prior to committing their codebase.

-This action works with the `golang, javascript, typescript, python, java, kotlin, and swift` languages.
+This action works with the `Golang, Javascript, Typescript, Python 3, Java, Kotlin, and Swift` languages.
 If this tool does not support a language you'd like to use, please reach out to the security team directly and we can work on extending this application further.

 To use this tooling, the following needs to be added to the GitHub Actions workflow configuration: